Home / Blog / by Lauren Feger

 AOPP believes the better path is a narrow statutory solution rather than a blanket restrictive rule.
 Veterinarians should remain responsible for diagnosis, prognosis, prescription, surgery, invasive procedures, and treatment of disease.
 But supportive PEMF should be addressed through clearer statutory boundaries that distinguish veterinary medicine from a limited non-veterinary supportive role.
 That is the conversation AOPP will continue advancing in Nebraska.

 Members and practitioners who wish to write to the board should keep their message respectful, concise, and focused on the need for a narrower legislative fix rather than a sweeping interpretation.
-Or, use the template below:
+Or, use the template below.

 Dear Members of the Nebraska Board of Veterinary Medicine and Surgery,